AutoBench: Automatic Testbench Generation and Evaluation Using LLMs for HDL Design: Introduction

 Due to the limitations of conventional algorithms, previous research has been unable to achieve complete automation of testbench generation.
 With the growing trend of AI applications in hardware design\cite{MLICsurvey}, particularly the advancements facilitated by LLMs, recent studies \cite{chipchat, chipgpt, autochip, verilogeval} on RTL generation using LLMs highlight the proficiency and knowledge of LLMs in digital hardware design.
 Additionally, several studies have explored the application of LLMs in the verification process.
 For instance, \cite{llmFVinvariants, autosva2} investigate the potential of LLMs in formal verification, while \cite{zhang2023llm4dv} employs LLMs to generate hardware test stimuli. \cite{LLMprocessorverification} offers a case study on LLM-based processor verification.
 Despite these efforts, a systematic approach for LLM-automated testbench generation remains absent, leaving a blank in the automation of the entire simulation-based verification process.

 In this paper, an LLM-based testbench generation workflow, \textit{\acronym{}}, is proposed to automatically generate testbenches for simulation-based verification.
 A testbench evaluation workflow, \textit{\acronymeval{}}, is introduced to automatically assess the generated testbenches using multiple metrics. \acronymeval{} can also be used to test the quality of testbenches generated by other testbench generation frameworks.
 The outline of \acronym{} and \acronymeval{} is illustrated in \figname~\ref{fig: workflow - outline}.
 The contributions of this paper are summarized as follows: \begin{itemize} \item This is the first \textbf{systematic and generic} work to generate Verilog testbenches using LLMs for RTL verification.
 Unlike previous work on LLM-based verification, our work is validated on a large and widely used dataset. \item A \textbf{hybrid testbench architecture}, including LLM-generated Python code, LLM-generated Verilog code, and Python script, is proposed in our work. \item A comprehensive LLM-based \textbf{code generation method} is introduced in our work, including hybrid code generation, scenario checking, code standardization, and LLM-based automatic code debugging and rebooting. \item An automatic evaluation framework, \textit{\acronymeval{}}, including a series of general LLM-generated testbench \textbf{evaluating metrics}, is proposed in our work.
-In addition, a \textbf{dataset} for \acronymeval{} is proposed, which is extended with the help of LLMs from the dataset in previous work \cite{verilogeval}. \item The code implementation, the dataset and the experimental results in this work are all \textbf{open-sourced} at https://github.com/AutoBench/AutoBench. \end{itemize}
+In addition, a \textbf{dataset} for \acronymeval{} is proposed, which is extended with the help of LLMs from the dataset in previous work \cite{verilogeval}. \item The code implementation, the dataset and the experimental results in this work are all \textbf{open-sourced} at \github~. \end{itemize} The rest of the paper is organized as follows.
+In Section \ref{sec: preliminaries}, the background of this work is explained.
+In Section \ref{sec: methodology}, the proposed \acronym{} workflow to generate testbenches is explained.
+In Section \ref{sec: evaluation}, the proposed \acronymeval{} framework to evaluate the testbench generation framework is elaborated.
+Experimental results and conclusions are shown in Section \ref{sec: experimental results} and Section \ref{sec: conclusion}.
+The detailed demonstrations of \acronym{} forward generation process are shown in the \refappendix. \secvspace